Typhoid

 The risk of infection is increased in areas where many people are carriers and where there is poor hygiene.
 For travellers, eating out in rural areas or living rough make faecal-oral transmission of any infectious disease more likely.

-There are 2 routes of administering typhoid vaccine: traditional injection or by mouth (oral).
 A 3-dose oral vaccine is available in Australia for use in people 6 years of age and older; the length of time it provides protection is not well defined, but booster doses are recommended every 3 years.
-There are 2 injectable vaccines available in Australia and both provide protection for 3 years.
-There is also a combination injectable vaccine that includes both typhoid and hepatitis A.

 Typhoid vaccination should be given to people over 2 years of age who are travelling to countries where the risk of typhoid fever is high, especially those who will be exposed to poor hygiene and unsafe drinking water, those staying in rural areas, and travellers intending to stay longer than a month.